Bayesian inference of antibody evolutionary dynamics using multitype branching processes: Results

-\begin{enumerate} \item The birth rate function is specified to have a sigmoidal form, $\lambda_\phi(x) = \phi_1 / \left \{ 1 + \exp \left [ -\phi_2(x - \phi_3) \right ] \right \} + \phi_4$. \item We examine genetic sequences from a separate experiment to form our type space; see Section \textit{\nameref{sec:discretization}} below. \item We use prior knowledge to fix $\rho$.
+\item We examine genetic sequences from a separate experiment to form our type space; see Section \textit{\nameref{sec:discretization}} below. \item We use prior knowledge to fix $\rho$.
 Specifically, in simulation studies, we assume $\rho$ is known (unless otherwise stated), and in data analysis, we fix individual germinal center-specific parameters estimated as $\rho_i = \frac{|\mathbf{G}_i|}{1000}$, i.e., the observed number of cells in the germinal center divided by the prior-informed total number of cells at time of sampling. \item We use prior knowledge to fix $\boldsymbol{\Gamma}$ and introduce a scalar $\delta$ alongside it; see Section \textit{\nameref{sec:tc-matrix}} below. \end{enumerate} Thus, the parameters we infer in Eq \ref{eq:target} are $\boldsymbol{\theta} = (\boldsymbol{\phi}, \mu, \delta)$.
 The details of some of these decisions here are given below.